 The maximum-stay wall

-The 24-month cap on visa-exempt nationals or 36-month cap on visa-required nationals is the practical limit on the rolling-extension path.
+The 36-month cap on visa-exempt nationals, or the 24-month cap on visa-required nationals, is the practical limit on the rolling-extension path.
 Past the cap, three options:

 Option 2: Convert to long-term visa before the cap.
 The SRRV for foreigners 40+ with a deposit.
 The 13(a) spouse visa for foreigners married to a Filipino.
 The 9(g) work visa for foreigners sponsored by a Philippine employer.
 The Digital Nomad Visa (introduced 2024) for remote workers earning above a threshold from foreign-source income.
 Each path has its own document and timeline requirements but all eliminate the rolling-extension cycle.